Written by Zoe Faulkner on 31 / 07 / 2023

 important to stay safe and healthy abroad.
 Book an appointment with your

-travel nurse 6-8 weeks before you depart to ensure your vaccinations
+travel nurse as soon as you can to ensure your vaccinations

 are up to date as well as get any new ones you may require.
 They are